junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 • Breast cancer or a hard lump in the breast (see page 279).
 Birth control pills do not cause cancer, but if a woman already has breast cancer, the pill can make it worse.

 • Abnormal bleeding from the vagina during the 3 months before starting to take birth control pills.
-See a health worker first to find out if there is a serious problem (see p.
-280).
+See a health worker first to find out if there is a serious problem (see [page 280](#page-280)).

 If you suffer from tuberculosis, diabetes, kidney disease, or epilepsy, get medical advice about taking birth control pills.